OpenAI Expands Stargate Project to UAE with 1GW Data Center Cluster

 Reviewed byNidhi Govil

-OpenAI announces Stargate UAE, a massive AI infrastructure project in Abu Dhabi, partnering with tech giants and the UAE government to build a 1GW data center cluster, set to begin operations in 2026.
+OpenAI announces Stargate UAE, a major expansion of its AI infrastructure project to Abu Dhabi, partnering with tech giants to build a 1GW data center cluster.
+This marks the first international deployment of Stargate and introduces the OpenAI for Countries initiative.

-OpenAI Announces Stargate UAE Project
+OpenAI Announces Stargate UAE: A Landmark Expansion

 Source: SiliconANGLE